fortinet/fortigate-autoscale/azure_funcapp/README.md

-# Fortigate Autoscale - Azure
+# Fortigate Autoscale - Azure Function Apps

-This is the Fortigate Autoscale Azure module for Azure Cloud Platform.
+This is a complete Fortigate Autoscale Function App source code for Azure Cloud Platform.

+To make a deployment package, go to the root directory of Fortigate Autoscale project and run `npm run build-azure-funcapp`.

 Please see the Project [README](../README.md) file for more information